protontypes/open-sustainable-technology/README.md

 - [openair](https://github.com/davidcarslaw/openair) - An R package developed for the purpose of analyzing air quality data — or more generally atmospheric composition data.
 - [ropensci](https://github.com/ropensci/ropenaq) - OpenAQ is a community of scientists, software developers, and lovers of open environmental data who are building an open, real-time database that provides programmatic and historical access to air quality data.
 - [airQualityMeter](https://github.com/rpanfili/airQualityMeter) - Detects air particulate matter (PM - pm1, pm2.5, pm10) concentrations and sends data to an MQTT server.
-- [Air-Trends-Report](https://github.com/USEPA/Air-Trends-Report) - Source code for EPA’s annual air trends report on air quality, emissions and visibility trends.
+- [Air-Trends-Report](https://github.com/USEPA/Air-Trends-Report) - Source code for EPA's annual air trends report on air quality, emissions and visibility trends.

 ### Water